 Tamie has worked on a broad and extensive variety of litigation files.
 She has appeared before the Ontario Superior Court of Justice and the Ontario Small Claims Court, and has assisted senior counsel on matters before both the Ontario Court of Appeal and the Supreme Court of Canada.
-During her articles, she completed an advocacy secondment at the Ontario Labour Relations Board.

 Bar admissions & education